Exposure to Firefighter Foam – AFFF – May Result in Cancer

 Have You Been Exposed?

-If you have been exposed to PFAs (in the fire suppressant AFFF or for some other reason) and you have subsequently been diagnosed with cancer, you may have the opportunity to hold the manufacturer legally liable and to recover compensation for your medical bills and related losses.
+If you have been exposed to PFAs (in the fire suppressant AFFF or for some other reason) and you have subsequently been diagnosed with cancer from firefighting foam, you may have the opportunity to hold the manufacturer legally liable and to recover compensation for your medical bills and related losses.

 Wherever you may be in the United States, a national personal injury lawyer can help you trace your PFA exposure and hold the negligent parties accountable.
 You may receive a settlement or a jury verdict that compensates you for your cancer treatments, lost wages, and related expenses.